Dental Appliance Aids Weight Loss and Could Also Reduce Sleep Apnea

 In general, as patients gain weight, their sleep apnea becomes worse and the pressure needed for CPAP increases.
 The more obese a person is, the more difficult it becomes to treat with an oral appliance.
 It is expected that the new DDS System will help curb the obesity epidemic currently affecting the health of millions.

-Ira Shapira, DDS., F.I.C.C.M.O., and Mark Amidei, DDS are general dentists in Gurnee, IL who have been treating sleep apnea, snoring, TMJ disorders, chronic headaches and migraines with oral appliances for over 20 years.
+Ira Shapira, DDS., F.I.C.C.M.O. is a general dentist in Gurnee, IL who has been treating sleep apnea, snoring, TMJ disorders, chronic headaches and migraines with oral appliances for over 20 years.